Toilet paper roll mounted on green tiles.

 I’m not super fussy about paper towels, as long as they don’t immediately disintegrate when they get wet.
 We’ve mostly used Kirkland and Bounty brands in the past.

-I decided to try Everpring by Target, since we shop there semi-regularly, the price was right, and they score an A+ from NRDC on sustainability.
-They are 100% recycled and bleach-free.
+I decided to try Everpring by Target since we shop there semi-regularly, the price was right, and they scored an A+ from NRDC on sustainability.
+The paper towels are 100% recycled and bleach-free.

 Paper towel rolls.

-We go through only about a roll of paper towels a month, at most.
+We go through only about a roll of paper towels a month.
 Hopefully, using a greener product won’t feel like a license to increase our usage.

 Facial Tissue

-We’ve always been partial to Kleenex-brand facial tissues, but, alas, they get an F grade from the NRDC.
+We’ve always been partial to Kleenex-brand facial tissues.
+Alas, they get an F grade from the NRDC.

-On the other hand, Trader Joe’s facial tissue scores an A. Like the other paper products NRDC recommends, their tissues are 100% recycled and bleach-free.
+On the other hand, Trader Joe’s facial tissue scores an A. Like other paper products NRDC recommends, TJ tissues are 100% recycled and bleach-free.

 For occasional use, Trader Joe’s facial tissue is good enough.
 But the texture is rough and the two plies separate easily.
-If I had a cold and was using it multiple times a day, the tissue would be too abrasive.
+If I had a cold and had to use it multiple times a day, the tissue would be too abrasive.
 However, in the age of masking, we haven’t been getting colds, so this has not been an issue so far.

 Even so, I’d love to try other products that might be better for heavy use.
 Next time I’m at Target, I’ll pick up a couple of boxes of Everspring facial tissues.